Explore

 And while it seems like it's the werewolf who experiences more development as a character, it's still cool to see that the creatures who have become staples in legendary lore of the scare flick are now sharing terrorizing tactics together in the same world.

 While I will admit that I was never really what you would call a big Bond fan, I did find some of his films entertaining enough.
-However, when the Roger Moore stuff took the character to the lower depths of camp, it kinda made whatever modest interest I had for the movies trickle away to almost complete indifference.
-After Casino Royale rebooted the character back to his roots, however , I started to see this Agent 007 from a different albeit darker light.
-Royale really took me off guard as such a high quality action flick (in fact, my fave action flick of that year) but one that established that Bond was more than just a human vehicle for some really cool (and sometimes outlandish) spy gadgets.
+However, when the Roger Moore stuff took the character to the lower depths of camp, it kind of made whatever modest interest I had for the movies trickle away to almost complete indifference.
+After Casino Royale rebooted the character back to his roots, however, I started to see this Agent 007 from a different albeit darker light.
+Royale really took me off guard as such a high-quality action flick (in fact, my favorite action flick of that year) but one that established that Bond was more than just a human vehicle for some really cool (and sometimes outlandish) spy gadgets.
 And even though, Quantum of Solace slips a bit from the trajectory that started in Casino (choppy action sequences, looser story) it's high energy and emphasis on characterizations, particularly between Bond and "M", were enough to still keep this installment entertaining to the eyes of this usually non-Bond fan.

 Scream 2 (1997)

-Now movie companies felt an obligation to pump out chapter after chapter of a franchise with more of a guarantee that "fans of the franchise" will still flock to see 'em.
-And whenever a certain chapter in the series hits a lull, all you have to do is "reboot" the series with a new first chapter, and start all over again.
+Which in turn, made producers and filmmakers feel like they had an obligation to pump out chapter after chapter of a franchise with more of a guarantee that these "franchise fans" will flock to see 'em in droves as each new one is released.
+Thus, establishing a kind of cushion for the companies since, whenever a certain chapter in the series hits a lull, all they had to do is "reboot" the series with a new first chapter and start the whole thing all over again.

-To be honest, for me personally, is comes more as an endless cycle of movie marketing that is enough to make any serious connoisseur of the medium scream.
+Now, to be honest, for me personally, this comes off more as an endless cycle of movie marketing which would make any serious connoisseur of the medium wanna scream out of oversaturation frustration.
+But that's just me.

-But still, Scream 2 was a good slasher flick.
+In the end, I do have to admit, Scream 2 was still a good slasher flick.

-Displaying vociferous success in terms of both script and box office, this is a sequel that shows that when it comes to this type of usually overwrought sharp edged thriller, screaming twice can be just as nice.
+Displaying vociferous success in terms of both script and box office, this is a sequel that shows that when it comes to this type of usually overwrought sharp-edged thriller, screaming twice, or thrice, can be almost just as nice.

 Green.